yokolet/cranberry/README.md

 ### Jar archives should be moved to project's libs directory

-This happens on an environmrnt that uses custom cloaderloader, for example, Google App Engine.
+This happens on an environment that uses custom classloader, for example, Google App Engine.
 So, I have all jars in my project's libs directory, https://github.com/yokolet/cranberry/tree/master/libs, so that custom classloader can load all jars.
 If those jars failed to be loaded, Nokogiri raises a mysterious, "undefined method `next_sibling' for class `Nokogiri::XML::Node'," error.
 I didn't get that error, so jars should be loaded.

 Also, I commented line 18-24 out from nokogiri.rb (https://github.com/yokolet/cranberry/blob/master/assets/vendor/gems/1.8/gems/nokogiri-1.5.0.beta.4-java/lib/nokogiri.rb) so that Nokogiri doesn't try to load those jars again.